The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 Practical Travel Tips for a Seamless 7-Day Journey Through Japan

 Planning your first trip to Japan involves navigating logistics that feel foreign initially but become intuitive quickly.
-I've learned most of these through mistakes: arriving during typhoon season, carrying too much luggage on crowded trains, skipping travel insurance, and regretting it.
+I learned most of these through mistakes.
+I once arrived during typhoon season, carried too much luggage on crowded trains, skipped travel insurance, and regretted it.

 Navigating Japan’s Efficient Rail System: Passes, Tickets, and IC Cards